Min-Thway-Htut/Music-Playlist-Manager/README.md

 - **Backend**: Python Flask
 - **Data Storage**: In-memory list (no database)

+## Usage

+- You can make a list the song you listen to and remove it if it is no longer necessary.

 ## Prerequisites
 - Node.js ((v16 or higher recommended)
 - npm